OpenDSA/OpenDSA/RST/source/Sorting/SortNotation.rst

 occurrence within the input.
 It might be desirable to maintain this initial ordering among duplicates.
-A sorting algorithm is said to be :dfn:`stable` if it does not change the relative ordering of records with identical key values.
+A sorting algorithm is said to be :term:`stable` if it does not change the relative ordering of records with identical key values.
 Many, but not all, of the sorting algorithms presented in this chapter are stable, or can be made stable with minor changes.